wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 ### Variable and error code

-This configuration is returned to the client if the request is originated from the source blacklisted as a single IP or subnet.
+This configuration is returned to the client if the request originated from the source blacklisted as a single IP or subnet.
 The Wallarm node returns the code 445 and the blocking page with the content that depends on the `User-Agent` header value:

 * By default, the [modified](#customizing-sample-blocking-page) sample Wallarm blocking page `/usr/share/nginx/html/wallarm_blocked_renamed.html` is returned.
 Since NGINX variables are used in the blocking page code, this page should be initialized via the directive `wallarm_block_page_add_dynamic_path`.
 * For users of Firefox — `/usr/share/nginx/html/block_page_firefox.html` (if deploying Wallarm Ingress controller, it is recommended to create a separate directory for custom block page files, i.e. `/usr/custom-block-pages/block_page_firefox.html`):